 Scratch that, the difference between a scientist and a crank is that a scientist can admit a mistake and throw away a theory.
 Cranky artists that defy the traditional contexts of gallery environments propose definitions for beauty through the use of enigmatic visual humor and weirdo theoretical images, not only from bad luck but also from sloppiness and error.

-Drawing theory picturing human shortcomings with an absurd visual vocabulary.
 There's also a nice balance between seriousness and thoughtfulness and fun (the next big thing is quirky internet).
-Beauty, like jellyfish is an adjective used to describe anything at all.
+The potential for error is omnipresent, the potential for innovation is weak.

 Liam Gillick, One should retain simpler theories until simplicity can be traded for greater explanatory power.